 Full of delicious fruity flavor, a touch of spice and gently chewy, these healthy cranberry apricot cookies were an immediate hit here.
 Being so good for you, I know I'll happily be adding a few to my son's lunchbox here and there.
-Plus, any excuse to have some more myself, they’re that good and so easy too.
-Give them a try; they’ll be your new guilt-free addiction too.
+Plus, any excuse to have some more myself.
+Easy, tasty, healthy - give them a try!
+They'll be your new guilt-free addiction too.

 - 1 tbsp flaxseed meal

-Use a tablespoon measure to scoop spoonfuls of the mixture, smooth them with your hands to form flattened balls and put on to a baking sheet/tray lined with parchment or a cookie sheet.
+- Use a tablespoon measure to scoop spoonfuls of the mixture, smooth them with your hands to form flattened balls and put on to a baking sheet/tray lined with a silicone mat or parchment.